Faculty of Science and Health: Learning Support Tutors

 Supporting your studies

-Our learning support tutors in the Faculty of Science and Health can help you develop your academic skills, including researching, writing, presenting, understanding feedback, revising, and organising your work load.
+Our learning support tutors in the Faculty of Science and Health can help you develop your academic skills and support you with a range of different assignment types.

-- Writing techniques for assignments such as essays, reports, projects and dissertations
+- Writing in different formats such as essays, reports, and dissertations

 - Citation, referencing and avoiding plagiarism